SeanEaston1/Intelligent-Desktop-Assistant/README.md

-# J.A.R.V.I.S
+<h1 align="center">J.A.R.V.I.S</h1>

-This repository contains the code for an Intelligent Desktop Assistant project called "Jarvis."
-The assistant utilizes speech recognition, natural language processing, and various APIs to provide a seamless user experience.
+<p>This repository contains the code for an Intelligent Desktop Assistant project called "Jarvis."
+The assistant utilizes speech recognition, natural language processing, and various APIs to provide a seamless user experience.</p>

 ## Features